Government of Canada navigation bar

 • if not satisfied with the contents, proposes amendments to the request for decision, documents the rationale for the amendment and returns it to the Originator; or,

-8.2 Delegated Vessels – Classification Societies
+8.2 Delegated Vessels – Recognized Organizations (ROs)

 The application should include: